 Improvement Apprenticeship Standard in Lean Six Sigma

-Improvement Apprenticeship Standards in Lean Six Sigma are now offered by Claudius Consulting via in-house tailored and public training programmes delivered face-to-face or virtually.
+Improvement Apprenticeship Standards in Lean Six Sigma are now offered by Claudius Consulting via in-house tailored and open enrolment programmes delivered face-to-face or virtually.
 Our unique high quality programmes allow employees to meet the appropriate Apprenticeship Level 3/4/5/6 standard whilst also achieving industry leading British Quality Foundation (BQF) Yellow, Green, Black or Master Black Belt Lean Six Sigma Certification at no additional cost.

 Apprenticeship Levy or ESFA Funding

 If you are an employer with an annual wage bill of more than £3m, you pay an Apprenticeship Levy of 0.5% on payroll collected through PAYE.
 Levy funds are collected every month by HMRC and held in your Digital Apprenticeship Service (DAS) online account.
 You can use this to pay for Improvement Apprenticeships.
 If your annual wage bill is less than £3m, you are entitled to co-investment funding where the Education and Skills Funding Agency (ESFA) pay 95% and the employer 5% of the apprenticeship costs.

 Apprenticeships aren’t just for school leavers or young people.
 Improvement Apprenticeships are for anybody who’s role involves improving organisational performance.
 Our clients Improvement Apprentices come from all service and manufacturing sectors and range from graduate trainees and shop floor team leaders through to experienced functional managers, project managers and technical specialists.